 Cheddar Gorge Facts

 - The somewhat attention-grabbing term of Cheddar Gorge serves as the only generally used title for this wonder of geological processes.
-While what it’s called might be a source of a small amount of humor, there’s nothing funny about its natural marvels.
+While what it’s called might be a source of a small amount of humor, there’s nothing at all funny about its abundance of natural marvels.

-- The distinctive title is derived from its proximity to a village, naturally named Cheddar, sitting nearby.
-It also holds distinction for items found within its confines.
+- The distinctive title use herein derives from its close proximity to a village, naturally named Cheddar, sitting nearby.
+It also holds a certain distinction for items found within its confines.
 Perhaps chief among these is the oldest complete human skeleton discovered in the region.

-- Of course, being named the Cheddar Man, these remains date back to approximately 9,000 years ago.
-Partial remains of even older humans were also discovered inside the confines of the gorge.
+- Of course, being colloquially named the Cheddar Man, these discovered remains date back to approximately 9,000 years ago.
+Partial remains of even older humans were also discovered inside the confines of the stunning gorge.
 These date back around 12,000 – 13,000 years ago.

-- Unfortunately, though, that presents a problem for Cheddar Gorge.
-Due to its popularity, it’s now a major tourist attraction in its region.
+- Unfortunately, though, that presents a serious problem for Cheddar Gorge.
+Due to its great popularity, it’s now a major tourist attraction in its region.
 Because of this, it receives about 500,000 visitors every year.
-This makes maintaining its pristine state difficult.
+This continually makes maintaining its pristine state difficult.

 Related Articles